stiang/recli/README.md

     -h, --host HOST            Host to connect to.
 The default is 'localhost'.

-    -j, --json                 Output valid, indented JSON instead of letting node pretty-print the result.
+    -j, --json                 Output valid indented JSON instead of pretty- printing the result.

-    -n, --no-colors            Do not pretty-print with colors.
+    -n, --no-colors            Do not use colors when pretty-printing.

     -p, --port PORT            TCP port to connect to.
 The default is 28015.